 All incoming freshman students who audition/interview are automatically considered for talent based scholarships within the department.
-Once in a program it is the student’s responsibility to apply for one of our scholarships every year.
-Criteria for these scholarships include production participation, academics, and professionalism, and require a letter and an application which outlines the productions and theatre involvement the student has completed for that year.
+Once in a program, it is the student’s responsibility to apply for one of our scholarships every year.
+All scholarships and awards can only be considered through this application.
+There is a deadline for submission of the scholarship application. please use the link above for more information.

-We will email you that we have received your application, and to confirm your audition date.
-We will include details on what to bring and how to prepare for your audition.
 Approximately 1 week prior to your arrival you will receive a reminder email letting you know the exact time you should arrive and an itinerary of the day.
-We will also request monologue and song titles so we have those in advance.
 Also, Please note there are 2 applications that must be turned in to complete you application process.
 One is for Western Carolina University and the other is a School of Stage & Screen application.
 These are two separate applications.
 You do not have to have applied to Western in order to apply to Stage and Screen.
 If accpeted to the School of Stage and Screen, you acceptance Stage and Screen would be contingent on your acceptance to Western.

-The Acting-only auditions do not typically go past 2:00 p.m.
-Musical Theatre and any Acting auditionees that also what to complete the Dance audition may go as late as 6:00 p.m. depending on the size of the group auditioning.
+Audition times vary depending on the amount of applicants we have that current day.
+Musical Theatre and any Acting auditionees that also need to complete the Dance audition may go as late as 6:00 p.m. depending on the size of the group auditioning.
 If you are flying, it is safest to book your departure the next day.

 We will provide a 15 min warm-up prior to Musical Theatre/Acting and Dance auditions.

 Please come with music prepared in a 3 ring binder and bars clearly marked start to stop to accommodate the accompanist.

-Please email us at email@example.com up to the day before your audition with any changes.
+Please email us at email@example.com within 48 hours prior to your audition.

 Please dress in appropriate form fitting dance attire such as leotard and tights or jazz pants and leotards.
 Standard rehearsal shoes (no pointe please) required for the combination.
 Sandals and Tennis Shoes are not considered proper attire.
 Hair should be tied back, away from the face.
 No dangling jewelry.

-Drawings, Photos of shows you have worked on, photos of models/props, lighting or sound plots, prompt books, running sheets, or anything that will show your skills & talents.
+Drawings/sketches, photos of shows you have worked on, photos of models/props, lighting or sound plots, prompt books, running sheets, or anything that will show your skills & talents.